Alluxio/alluxio/docs/en/Command-Line-Interface.md

 data files and their total size for any date, month, or year.

 {% include Command-Line-Interface/count.md %}

+## cp
+The `cp` command copies a file or directory in the Alluxio filesystem.

+If the `-R` option is used and the source designates a directory, cp copies the entire subtree at source to the destination.

+For example, `cp` can be used to copy files between UnderFS filesystems.

+{% include Command-Line-Interface/cp.md %}

 ## du
 The `du` command outputs the size of a file.
 If a directory is specified, it will output the